Youth Leadership Council Member

 Her environmental conservation efforts were eventually recognised in the 2017 Margaret Andrews Memorial Prize for leadership and citizenship.

-She is greatly looking forward to the opportunity to be on the Earth Echo Youth Leadership Council for 2018 and is honoured to be working with the other incredible council members.
+She is greatly looking forward to the opportunity to be on the Earth Echo Youth Leadership Council and is honoured to be working with the other incredible council members.